Service Contract Management: Everything You Need to Know

 For example, an insurer might be unable to calculate premium payments properly.
 This could happen if there is no reliable system for tracking service agreements.
 The result?
 Overpayments or underpayments have a negative impact on the business.

-2. Manufacturing companies
+2. Manufacturing Companies

 This is essential to ensure the products the company produces meets contractual obligations.
 It adheres to industry standards and delivers them on time.
 It also provides insight into production costs and helps manage relationships with suppliers and customers.